xianniu-plus/xianniu-plus/docs/en-US/component/notification.md

 We provide four types: success, warning, info and error.

-:::demo Element Plus provides four notification types: `success`, `warning`, `info` and `error`.
+:::demo Xianniu Plus provides four notification types: `success`, `warning`, `info` and `error`.
 They are set by the `type` field, and other values will be ignored.
 We also registered methods for these types that can be invoked directly like `open3` and `open4` without passing a `type` field.

 notification/different-types